-There's been a church on this island, originally known as the Isola dei Cipressi, from as early as 790, built by the Partecipazio family.
+There's been a church on this island, originally known as the Isola dei

+Cipressi, from as early as 790, built by the Partecipazio family.
 Previously there'd been a vineyard, a cypress grove and a mill.
-A Benedictine monastery was established here in 982, with a church erected in 987 by Vitale Candido and the Badoer
+A Benedictine convent was established here in 982, with a church erected in 987 by Vitale Candido and the Badoer